MichellePuiKa/PowerBI_Olist_Store_Sales_-_Customer_Analysis_Group-Project/README.md

 ## **3. Key Fingings & Recommendations**
-- Sports products are popular with Olist customers.
+- **Sports products** are popular with Olist customers.
 Expanding on this product range could prove profitable for the company
-- Issues with delivery delays can be solved by acquiring more warehouses abroad to speed up the process.
+- **Issues with delivery delays** can be solved by **acquiring more warehouses abroad** to speed up the process.
 Incorrect shipments can be returned to these warehouses for replacement where necessary
-- Customer satisfaction and dissatisfaction consistently revolve around three core themes: product quality, reliability and service efficiency.
+- **Customer satisfaction and dissatisfaction** consistently revolve around three core themes: **product quality, reliability and service efficiency**.
 Positive reviews highlight strengths in these areas, while negative feedback points to opportunities for improvement, underscoring their critical role in shaping the overall customer experience.

 ## **4. Insights Deep Dive**